 The lifestyle material is effective because we can talk about, for example, which movies they like.
 We read the reviews and compare them to other opinions, or write our own reviews.
 We also discuss why kids and adults like different movies.

 I also like having students go to the Nationline page and the Across the USA page that highlights stories around the country.
+It is pretty difficult to find teachers who have the qualities that we’re looking for.
+They need to implement these ideas.
 I have students work together to find the most remarkable, oddest or funniest story they can.
 For example, several years ago, a truck flipped over on a highway in Oklahoma, and the story gave detail about the mess it created.

-When I teach, I try to highlight all of the sections, especially News because that is a part of the paper the kids won’t naturally go to.
-Boys always want to go to Sports and girls to Life.
+When I teach, I try to highlight all of the sections, especially the News, because that is a part of the paper the kids won’t naturally go to.
+Boys always want to go to Sports and girls to Life but if they want to be able to write an essay properly, other topics matter, too!
 I peruse the paper and identify the important articles and then share them with my students.
 After, I hold a teacher-directed discussion, and then I let engage in free reading.

-I am trying to increase my students’ awareness of the world around them.
-I also want to enhance their reading and writing skills and make sure that they gain an appreciation for a newspaper
+I am trying to increase my students’ awareness of the world around them and I teach them to READ.
+I want to enhance their reading and writing skills and make sure that they gain an appreciation for a newspaper as well.